usborn116/bread_app/README.md

 # README

 Todos:
-- add start and end dates for new budgets when created
+- set budget current amount, budget total
+- if transaction is for monthly type, subtract the amount from the budget of the month of the transaction (e.g. if a July txn under "Eating Out", subtract the amount of the txn from July's "Eating Out" budget)
-- figure out React frontend for pages
+- figure out React frontend for page

 Helpful things: